 Equity awards granted as part of annual total compensation for senior leaders and other employees are made on specific cycle dates scheduled in advance.
 IBM’s policy for new hires and promotions requires approval of any awards before or on the grant date, which is typically the date of the promotion or hire.

-IBM does not have any plans, programs or agreements that would provide any payments to any of the named executive officers upon a change in control of the Company, a change in the named executive officer’s responsibilities or a constructive termination of the named executive officer.
+IBM does not have any plans, programs or agreements that would provide any payments to any of the named executive officers upon a change in control of IBM, a change in the named executive officer’s responsibilities or a constructive termination of the named executive officer.

 Every executive is held accountable to comply with IBM’s high ethical standards: IBM’s Values, including “Trust and Personal Responsibility in all Relationships,” and IBM’s Business Conduct Guidelines.
-This responsibility is reflected in each executive’s Personal Business Commitments, and is reinforced through each executive’s annual certification to the IBM Business Conduct Guidelines.
-An executive’s compensation is tied to compliance with these standards; compliance is also a condition of IBM employment for each executive.
-Annual cash incentive payments are also conditioned on compliance with these Guidelines.
+This responsibility is reflected in each executive’s performance goals, and is reinforced through each executive’s annual certification to the IBM Business Conduct Guidelines.
+An executive’s compensation, including annual cash incentive payments, is tied to compliance with these standards; compliance is also a condition of IBM employment for each executive.

-The Company’s equity plans and agreements have a clawback provision — awards may be cancelled and certain gains repaid if an employee engages in activity that is detrimental to the Company, such as violating the Company’s Business Conduct Guidelines, disclosing confidential information or performing services for a competitor.
-To further reinforce our commitment to ethical conduct, the Excess 401(k) Plus Plan allows the clawback of certain Company contributions if a participant engages in activity that is detrimental to the Company.
+IBM’s equity plans and agreements have a clawback provision — awards may be cancelled and certain gains repaid if an employee engages in activity that is detrimental to IBM, such as violating IBM’s Business Conduct Guidelines, disclosing confidential information or performing services for a competitor.
+To further reinforce our commitment to ethical conduct, the Excess 401(k) Plus Plan allows the clawback of certain IBM contributions if a participant engages in activity that is detrimental to IBM.

-In addition, approximately 1,900 of our key executives (including each of the named executive officers) have agreed to a noncompetition, nonsolicitation agreement that prevents them from working for certain competitors within 12 months of leaving IBM or soliciting employees within two years of leaving IBM.
+In addition, approximately 2,000 of our key executives (including each of the named executive officers) have agreed to a noncompetition, nonsolicitation agreement that prevents them from working for certain competitors within 12 months of leaving IBM or soliciting employees within two years of leaving IBM.

-The Committee has also implemented the following policy for the clawback of cash incentive payments in the event an executive officer’s conduct leads to a restatement of the Company’s financial results:
+The Committee has also implemented the following policy for the clawback of cash incentive payments in the event an executive officer’s conduct leads to a restatement of IBM’s financial results:

 Hedging and pledging practices

 IBM has two senior leadership teams: the Performance Team and the Growth and Transformation Team (G&TT).
-The Performance Team consists of approximately 60 of our senior leaders who run IBM business units and geographies and includes the Chairman and CEO and each Senior Executive.
+The Performance Team consists of approximately 70 of our senior leaders who run IBM business units and geographies and includes the Chairman and CEO and each Senior Vice President.
 The team is accountable for business performance and the development of cross-unit strategies.
-The G&TT, which includes all members of the Performance Team, consists of a select group of approximately 340 executives.
-This team is charged with supporting the Company’s continued transformation through their leadership initiatives to engage their teams and promote innovation, speed and simplicity in service of our clients.
+The G&TT, which includes all members of the Performance Team, consists of a select group of approximately 350 executives.
+This team is charged with supporting IBM’s continued transformation through their leadership initiatives to engage their teams and promote innovation, speed and simplicity in service of our clients.

-The Company does not allow any member of the G&TT, including any named executive officer, to hedge the economic risk of their ownership of IBM securities, which includes entering into any derivative transaction on IBM stock (e.g., any short-sale, forward, option, collar).
-Further, the Company does not allow any member of the G&TT to pledge IBM securities at any time, which includes having IBM stock in a margin account or using IBM stock as collateral for a loan.
+IBM does not allow any member of the G&TT, including any named executive officer, to hedge the economic risk of their ownership of IBM securities, which includes entering into any derivative transaction on IBM stock (e.g., any short-sale, forward, option, collar).
+Further, IBM does not allow any member of the G&TT to pledge IBM securities at any time, which includes having IBM stock in a margin account or using IBM stock as collateral for a loan.

-Section 162(m) of the U.S. Internal Revenue Code of 1986, as amended, limits deductibility of compensation in excess of $1 million paid to the Company’s CEO and to each of the other three highest paid executive officers (not including the Company’s chief financial officer) unless this compensation qualifies as “performance-based.”
-Based on the applicable tax regulations, taxable compensation derived from certain stock appreciation rights and from the exercise of stock options by Senior Executives under the Company’s Long-Term Performance Plans should qualify as performance-based.
+Section 162(m) of the U.S. Internal Revenue Code of 1986, as amended, limits deductibility of compensation in excess of $1 million paid to IBM’s CEO and to each of the other three highest-paid executive officers (not including IBM’s chief financial officer) unless this compensation qualifies as “performance-based.”
+Based on the applicable tax regulations, taxable compensation derived from certain stock appreciation rights and from the exercise of stock options by Senior Vice Presidents under IBM’s Long-Term Performance Plans should qualify as performance-based.
 The IBM Excess 401(k) Plus Plan permits an executive officer who is subject to Section 162(m) and whose salary is above $1 million to defer payment of a sufficient amount of the salary to bring it below the Section 162(m) limit.
-In 1999, the Company’s stockholders approved the terms under which the Company’s annual and long-term performance incentive awards should qualify as performance-based.
+In 1999, IBM’s stockholders approved the terms under which IBM’s annual and long-term performance incentive awards should qualify as performance-based.
 In 2014, as required by the Internal Revenue Code, the stockholders approved the material terms of the performance criteria under which long-term performance incentive awards should qualify as performance-based.
 These terms do not preclude the Committee from making any payments or granting any awards, whether or not such payments or awards qualify for tax deductibility under Section 162(m), which may be appropriate to retain and motivate key executives.